-- 2.19 The Station Road area in Cambridge has changed beyond all recognition since the preparation of the Station Area Development Framework (SADF), adopted in April 2004.
+The Station Road area in Cambridge has changed beyond all recognition since the preparation of the Station Area Development Framework (SADF), adopted in April 2004.

 Significant development has since come forward in recent years along Station Road as part of the CB1 masterplan resulting in the delivery of a bustling city quarter today.
-The Travis Perkins site is to the north of Cambridge's newly formed Central Business District (CBD) (approximately 650m). - 2.20 The area has seen job growth of 4% since 2015, much of which has been focused along Station Road where 0.5 million sf of offices has been built since 2013.
-The new occupants (such as Microsoft, Amazon, Samsung and Apple) have created a new Research and Development (R&D), AI and business services cluster.
-Such knowledge intensive industries tend to cluster together, pulled by the forces of agglomeration (easy access to knowledge, workforce, supply chains, markets). - 2.21 This clustering has significant benefits to Cambridge and the wider UK economy and to grow this cluster requires office development in close proximity to the existing occupants within CB1.
-However, future business development in the area is constrained by the lack of high quality office space.
+The Site now finds itself located at the heart of Cambridge's newly formed Central Business District (CBD) and it has attracted a number of significant pre-lets; a sign of its desirability.

+- 2.13 The area has seen job growth of 4% since 2015, much of which has been focused along Station Road where 0.5 million sf of offices has been built since 2013.
+The new occupants (such as Microsoft, Amazon, Samsung and Apple) have created a new Research and Development (R&D), Al and business services cluster.
+Such knowledge intensive industries tend to cluster together, pulled by the forces of agglomeration (easy access to knowledge, workforce, supply chains, markets). - This clustering has significant benefits to Cambridge and the wider UK economy and to grow this cluster requires office development in close proximity to the existing occupants within CB1.
+However, future business development in the area is constrained by the lack of high-quality office space.
 All the commercial buildings within the CB1 masterplan area, along Station Road, now have planning permission or a resolution to grant permission.
-Current availability in this area is now less than 1.5% with no Grade A space. - 2.22 The Travis Perkins site represents a significant opportunity to provide a highly sustainable mixeduse development in a central location with excellent transport connections, delivering real economic, environmental and social value.
+Current availability in this area is now less than 1.5% with no Grade A space. - 2.15 This limited supply and strong demand has led to significant increases in rent of 32% over the past five years.
+For the R&D, AI and business services sector, the location decisional drivers are access and ability to recruit the right skill sets.
+Central Cambridge provides this, but the small size of the core central area, the lack of available space and lack of development pipeline puts that resilience at risk and could undermine the growth of the R&D sector. - 2.16 The redevelopment of Kett House and 10 Station Road provides a further opportunity to continue the successful transformation of this part of the city and provide additional capacity to support the further clustering around the Station or simply very well-located development opportunities. - 2.17 There is an opportunity around the junction between Station Road and Hills Road to remove buildings that do not contribute positively to the Conservation Area and additionally to act as marker buildings at a key entrance point into a major business district well removed from the historic core of the city.
+The proposed development would act as a key focal point improving entrance into the station area quarter.